cucapra/latte/2026/web/content/_index.md

 For examples of past position papers, consider looking at the programs for [LATTE ’25][latte-25] [LATTE ’24][latte-24], [’23][latte-23], [’22][latte-22], and [’21][latte-21].

 **NOTE**: Using an LLM to fully generate your paper is ground for desk rejection.
-Using an LLM for small edits is fine, but keep in mind that we want to hear your ideas a phrased by you, not by the LLM.
+Using an LLM for stylistic edits is fine, but keep in mind that we want to hear your ideas expressed by you, not by the LLM.

 We are also not interested in LLM-focused research.
 LATTE is a venue for discussing languages and tools by humans and for humans.

 ## Hybrid Format

-LATTE 2026 will run in a hybrid format, i.e., it will be possible to join either in person (in Rotterdam) or online (on Zoom).
+LATTE 2026 will run in a hybrid format, i.e., it will be possible to join either in person (in Pittsburgh) or online (on Zoom).
 Talks at the workshop can use either modality, so please consider submitting even if you cannot attend in person.

 ## LATTE Matrix Chat